top of page

 Use this 7-point framework to balance multiple projects with clarity and less overwhelm.
 It is a simple set of practical strategies for high impact Project Management.
 If you would like help applying this to your real workload, book a session at https://www.tldprojectcoaching.com

-2) Set WIP limits (stop starting, start finishing)
+2) Set WIP Limits

 When you’re spread across projects, it’s easy to have everything “in progress” and nothing truly done.

-A realistic personal WIP limit:
+A realistic personal WIP limit could be:

 • 2 active deliverables (the things you’re truly pushing forward today)